jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2g-article-2.md

 A sober and parsimonious people, who are strangers to all such projects, do not feel the need for any such concealment.

-<sup>98</sup> In Holland, soon after the exaltation of the late Prince of Orange to the stadtholdership, a 2% tax was imposed on every citizen.
+{{< s v="98" >}} In Holland, soon after the exaltation of the late Prince of Orange to the stadtholdership, a 2% tax was imposed on every citizen.

 Each assessed himself and paid his tax with great fidelity in the same manner as at Hamburgh.
 At that time, the people loved their new government which they just established through an insurrection.